-The Company recognizes variable-fee licenses (i.e., fee per test) and sales of hardware equipment and accessories in accordance with Topic 606.
-Total fees from variable-fee licenses represent approximately \$4,088 and \$2,660 of revenues for the three months ended September 30, 2020 and 2019, respectively.
-Total fees from variable-fee licenses represent approximately \$7,080 and \$6,166 for the nine months ended September 30, 2020 and 2019, respectively.
-Total sales of hardware and equipment accessories represent approximately \$332 and \$291 of revenues for the three months ended September 30, 2020 and 2019, respectively.
-Total sales of hardware and equipment accessories represent approximately \$732 and \$842 of revenues for the nine months ended September 30, 2020 and 2019, respectively.
-Essentially all of the variable-fee licenses are with large healthcare organizations.
-The remainder of the revenue is earned from leasing the Company's testing product for a fixed fee, which is not subject to Topic 606.
+Topic 606 affects revenue recognition for the Company's variably-priced (i.e., fee per test) license fee contracts and sales of hardware equipment and accessories.
+Total variably-priced license fees represent approximately \$2,703 and \$1,255 of revenues for the three months ended March 31, 2020 and 2019, respectively.
+Total sales of hardware and equipment accessories represent approximately \$270 and \$246 of revenues for the three months ended March 31, 2020 and 2019, respectively.
+Essentially all of the variably-priced license fee contracts are with large healthcare organizations.
+The remainder of the revenue is earned from leasing the Company's testing product for a fixed monthly fee, which is not subject to Topic 606.

-3. Assets for Lease, net
+2. Assets for Lease, net

-The Company enters into contracts with customers for the Company's QuantaFlo® product.
+The Company enters into contracts with customers for the Company's QuantaFlo[®] product.
 The Company has determined these contracts meet the definition of a lease under Topic 842.
 The lease portfolio primarily consists of operating leases that are short-term in nature (monthly, quarterly or one year, all of which have renewal options).
 The assets associated with these leasing arrangements are identified below as assets for lease.
-During the three months ended September 30, 2020 and 2019, the Company recognized approximately \$6,307 and \$5,951, respectively, in lease revenues related to these arrangements.
-During the nine months ended September 30, 2020 and 2019, the Company recognized approximately \$18,718 and \$16,608, respectively, in lease revenues related to these arrangements, which is included in Revenues on the Condensed Statements of Income.
+During the three months ended March 31, 2020, the Company recognized approximately \$6,457 in lease revenues related to these arrangements, which is included in revenues on the Condensed Statements of Income.